History :

 bound for Matamoros traveled by steamship instead of oxcart.

-1870 Rio Grande railroad built linking Point Isabel and
+- 1870 Rio Grande railroad built linking Point Isabel

 Brownsville